coverallsapp/github-action/README.md

 This step needs to run after your test suite has outputted an LCOV file.
 Most major test runners can be configured to do so; if you're using Node, see more info [here](https://github.com/nickmerwin/node-coveralls).

-The `github-token` input is required so Coveralls can verify the repo and create a new check based on the coverage results.
+The `github-token` input is required so that Coveralls can verify the data on the repo and create a new check based on the coverage results.

 ### Standard Example: